Alex-Momotov/dotfiles/README.txt

 # _____________________________________________________________________________________________
 # NEW COMPUTER SETUP
 basics
+0. mkdir ~/_drive
 1. Intall google drive manually and set it up to mirror files to ~/_drive
 2. bash 0_new_computer.sh
+   Then create sim links for openjdk installations (commands are in output of brew install).
 3. bash 1_recreate_sym_links.sh

 vivaldi
 - Bitwarden extention.
 Configure it to not lock on computer lock and to autofil pages
 - Login to Vovaldi & enable settings sync
 - set it as default browser in System Preferences
+- shortcut: 'bookmark panel': cmd+B

 vscode
 - bash 2_vscode_create_links.sh
+- activate dracula theme and material icon theme from command palette

 iterm
 - preferences > general tab > 'Preferences' subtab > "Load preferences from a custom folder or URL" > Browse and select .../dotfiles/settings/iterm/iterm_settings/ dir > 'Save current settings to folder' > also select 'save changes': 'automatically'